GVR Report cover Next Generation Sequencing Market Size, Share & Trends Report

 Market Concentration & Characteristics

-The NGS industry benefits from a high degree of innovation, with ongoing advances in sequencing technologies such as single-cell and long-read sequencing and AI-driven data analysis.
+The next-generation sequencing industry benefits from a high degree of innovation, with ongoing advances in sequencing technologies, including single-cell and long-read sequencing, as well as AI-driven data analysis.
 For instance, in February 2025, Roche launched its SBX sequencing technology in the U.S., introducing Xpandomer chemistry to enhance signal clarity, accuracy, and scalability for clinical and research genomic applications.
-These innovations enhance accuracy, speed, and clinical utility while reducing costs, driving broader research, diagnostics, and personalized medicine adoption.
+These innovations enhance accuracy, speed, and clinical utility while reducing costs, driving the adoption of broader research, diagnostics, and personalized medicine.

-The NGS industry is witnessing significant merger and acquisition (M&A) activity, which is fueling market growth and consolidation.
-Leading companies are acquiring innovative and smaller startups to expand their technological capabilities, product portfolios, and geographic reach.
-These strategic partnerships enable faster development of new sequencing platforms, improved bioinformatics solutions, and enhanced service offerings.
-For instance, in June 2025, Illumina agreed to acquire SomaLogic from Standard BioTools for up to USD 425 million, aiming to improve its proteomics and multi-omics capabilities.
+The next-generation sequencing industry is experiencing a notable surge in mergers and acquisitions (M&A), which has the dual effect of growing and consolidating the market.
+The major players in the industry are taking over the smaller and more creative companies to not only increase their technological capabilities but also their product ranges and access to different areas.
+For instance, in June 2025, Illumina agreed to acquire SomaLogic from Standard BioTools for up to $425 million, aiming to enhance its proteomics and multi-omics capabilities.
 This trend is expected to continue as players seek to capitalize on emerging opportunities in genomics and personalized medicine.

 Next Generation Sequencing Industry Dynamics

-Product expansion is a key driver in the next-generation sequencing market, with companies continuously launching new sequencing platforms, reagents, and bioinformatics tools to meet diverse research and clinical needs.
-Innovations such as portable sequencers, improved library preparation kits, and advanced data analysis software are enhancing workflow efficiency and expanding application areas.
-By broadening their product portfolios, market players can target a wider range of end users, including academic institutions, pharmaceutical companies, and healthcare providers, accelerating market growth and adoption.
+Product expansion is a major driver of the next-generation sequencing industry, as companies introduce new sequencing platforms, reagents, and bioinformatics tools to address varied research and clinical needs.
+Innovations such as portable sequencers, improved library preparation kits, and advanced data analysis software enhance efficiency and broaden applications.
+Expanding product portfolios enables companies to serve a diverse Range of end users, including academia, pharma, and healthcare, thereby accelerating market growth and adoption.

 Product Insights

-The consumables segment held the largest market share in 2024 and is expected to grow at the fastest CAGR from 2025 to 2033.
-This segment's larger share and exponential growth rate are mainly attributed to the consumables' recurrent usage and high demand in NGS's commercial and research applications.
-These consumables include sample preparation kits and kits for target enrichment.
+The consumables segment accounted for the largest market revenue share in 2025 and is expected to grow at the fastest CAGR from 2026 to 2033.
+This segment's larger share and exponential growth rate are primarily attributed to the recurrent usage and high demand for consumables in NGS's commercial and research applications.
+These consumables include sample preparation kits and target enrichment kits.
 The adoption of NGS consumables has increased as most pharmaceutical companies and research institutes are utilizing NGS for several diagnostic applications and cancer research.
 For instance, in June 2022, PerkinElmer launched three RUO NGS library prep kits: NEXTFLEX Small RNA-Seq Kit v4, NEXTFLEX Rapid XP V2 DNA-Seq Kit, and PG-Seq Rapid Kit v2, designed to streamline workflows and improve accuracy.

 The platform segment is anticipated to grow at a significant CAGR during the forecast years, driven by the increasing adoption of next-generation sequencing (NGS) platforms across research, clinical, and pharmaceutical applications.
-Continuous innovations in sequencing chemistry, automation, and data analysis software further enhance platform performance, scalability, and accessibility.
+Moreover, constant advancements in sequencing chemistry, automation, and data analysis programs are not only making the platform performance better but also making it scalable and more accessible.

 Technology Insights

-The targeted sequencing and resequencing segment held the largest revenue share of 48.46% in 2024.
-This segment is expected to witness the growth in demand after the development of whole genome sequencing, as the availability of a large amount of whole genome data likely to require analytical identification of specific gene locations and isolated genetic expressions.
-For instance, in June 2025, BJ Medical College and Sassoon Hospital in Pune began targeted genome sequencing of 50 TB samples to identify drug resistance mutations, highlighting this approach's practical application and ongoing importance in clinical research.
+The targeted sequencing and resequencing segment led the market with the largest revenue share of 48.32% in 2025.
+This segment is expected to witness growth in demand following the development of whole-genome sequencing, as the availability of a large amount of whole-genome data will necessitate the analytical identification of specific gene locations and isolated genetic expressions.
+For instance, in June 2025, BJ Medical College and Sassoon Hospital in Pune initiated targeted genome sequencing of 50 TB samples to identify drug resistance mutations, underscoring the practical application and ongoing importance of this approach in clinical research.

 The whole exome sequencing segment is projected to grow at the fastest CAGR over the forecast period.
 The rising adoption of WES in clinical diagnostics, precision medicine, and translational research, coupled with advancements in bioinformatics pipelines for variant interpretation, is fueling its rapid growth.